top of page

 Course

-This is a 4 mile more difficult hike involving 2 climbs but we will not be rushing!
-We climb to the top of the Western Loop - a steep rocky climb.
-We also hike the new North Leg Trail which descends for about 1 mile as it follows a ridgeline to its end.
-So even though the trail is short be prepared for an uphill hike on the return.
-Bring 2 liters of water and snacks; wear sturdy boots; hiking poles recommended.
-No dogs please!
+This is a 4 mile more challenging hike that involves two climbs but we will not be rushing!
+We climb to the top of the Western Trail - a steep, rocky, difficult trail ending at the Promenade Trail.
+From there we'll hop over to hike the North Leg Trail which descends for about 1 mile as it follows a ridgeline to its end.
+So even though this trail is short be prepared for an uphill hike on the return.
+Bring two liters of water and snacks, and wear sturdy boots.
+Hiking poles recommended.
+No dogs, please.

 Location -